 - A foreign growth in the brain e.g. brain tumour

 - Drugs like alcohol, bhang, cocaine, poisons like lead and mercury

 - Some forms of epilepsy have not been attributed to any cause.

 How can Epilepsy be controlled?

 Epilepsy is a treatable condition; the aim of the treatment is to prevent seizures.
-The seizures can be controlled by taking the right medicine at the right time.
-In most people, the seizures can be completely controlled by taking the right medicine at the right time while in others it can be markedly reduced.
+The seizures can be controlled by taking the right medicine at the right time in the right amount.
+In most people, the seizures can be completely controlled this way, while in others it can be markedly reduced.